Russian School of Mathematics

-The Russian School of Mathematics (RSM) is an after-school program that provides mathematics education to children attending K–12 public and private schools.
+The Russian School of Mathematics (RSM) is an after-school program based in North America that provides mathematics education to children attending K–12 public and private schools.
 The school provides children with the opportunity to advance in mathematics beyond the traditional school curriculum.
-The founder of RSM is Inessa Rifkin and the co-founder is Irene Khavinson.
+The founder of RSM is Inessa Rifkin and the co-founder is Irina Khavinson.

 The focus of RSM is primary school mathematics.
 The high school level classes offer preparation for standardized tests such as the SAT, SAT II, and AP exams.
 Each class usually involves intensive reinforcement of topics using many examples and exercises.
 Accompanied by classwork, all students are given homework to reinforce what they have learned.

 History

 According to the official website, Inessa Rifkin (born in Minsk, Belarus) and Irina Khavinson (born in Chernigov, Ukraine) left the USSR in search of a better life for their children.
 Together, they created a math education program based on quality and depth.
 According to the website, they "Sparked a Movement."
 In 1997, the first class was held at Ms. Rifkin's kitchen table, also said to be in her living room, outside of Boston, Massachusetts.
-In October 1999, their first dedicated school building was established in a Boston-area suburb.
-They currently have approximately 40,000 students.

 Locations

 The after-school mathematics program was originally established in Boston, inside Inessa Rifkin's living room.
-Since then, the school has expanded to include more than 50 schools in the US and Canada, as well as online programs.
+Since then, the school has expanded to include more than 75 schools in the US and Canada, as well as online programs.
 RSM also runs an overnight camp in Sunapee, New Hampshire.